appscode/blog/content/post/kubedb-v2024.02.14/index.md

 ## Postgres

+We have fixed a bug in VersionUpdate OpsRequest for Postgres, which was causing issues on updating major versions.

 ### Grafana Alerts Dashboard
 In this release, we bring support for Postgres grafana summary dashboard with alerts for a specific Postgres instance.